HydroProtocol/ethereum-watcher/readme.md

 INFO[2020-01-07T18:05:29+08:00]   >> tx: https://etherscan.io/tx/0xcc5ee10d5ac8f55f51f74b23186052c042ebc5dda61578c1a1038d0b30b6fd91
 ...
 ```
-Here the flag `--block-backoff` signals for nights-watch to use historic tracking from 100 blocks ago.
+Here the flag `--block-backoff` signals for ethereum-watcher to use historic tracking from 100 blocks ago.

 # Usage

-To effectively use nights-watch, you will be interacting with two primary structs:
+To effectively use ethereum-watcher, you will be interacting with two primary structs:

 - Watcher
 - ReceiptLogWatcher